AndreiBrandes/andreibrandes.github.io/README.md

 #### CI/CD Pipeline with Azure DevOps, Helm, and ArgoCD
 - **Description:** Constructed a CI/CD pipeline using Azure DevOps for code integration and deployment.
 Utilized Helm for package management and orchestrated deployments to a Kubernetes cluster through ArgoCD.
 This pipeline streamlined the deployment process, ensuring efficient and reliable application updates.
 - **Technologies Used:** Azure DevOps, Helm, ArgoCD, Kubernetes

+####  Deployment Checker for FastAPI with Azure DevOps
+- **Description:** Developed a deployment checker integrated with Azure DevOps to validate FastAPI application versions after deployment.
+The system automatically triggers a job to verify that the deployed version matches the desired version in the Kubernetes cluster, ensuring smooth and consistent releases.
+- **Technologies Used:** FastAPI, Azure DevOps, Kubernetes

 ### Connect with Me